mike-engel/jwt-cli/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/9p1lqbo8cmhixdns/branch/master?svg=true)](https://ci.appveyor.com/project/mike-engel/jwt-cli/branch/master)
 [![GitHub release](https://img.shields.io/github/tag/mike-engel/jwt-cli.svg)]()

+`jwt-cli` is a command line tool to help you work with JSON Web Tokens (JWTs).
+Like most JWT command line tools out there, you can decode almost any JWT header and claims body.
+Unlike any that I've found, however, `jwt-cli` allows you to encode a new JWT with nearly any piece of data you can think of.
+Custom header values (some), custom claim bodies (as long as it's JSON, it's game), and using any secret you need.

+On top of all that, it's written in Rust so it's fast and extremely portable (windows, macOS, and linux supported right now).

 # Installation

 As of right now, the only way to get jwt-cli on your system is by downloading the binary.
 You can do that from the [release](https://github.com/mike-engel/jwt-cli/releases) page.
 Eventually I might publish to homebrew and other OS package managers.